AppyBuilder/AppyBuilderPersonal/README.md

 Please note that since all Personal Servers use local version of Google App Engine (GAE), they are NOT stable and at unpredictable times, you may loose all your projects / data.
 As result, consider using the online version at http://Gold.AppyBuilder.com and use the Personal Version only for learning NOT production.

 ## Usage:
-Make sure that Java is installed on your computer
+Make sure that Java 8 JDK is installed on your computer and path is setup properly.
+You'll need JDK because jarsigner executable is required to create create a keystore certificate for your app

 AppyBuilder includes a front-end and a buildserver for building .apk